EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 Today you would wonder why you should use Dancer and not Mojolicious, but when Dancer was at the peak of its popularity the games were still open.
-There was plenty of plugins being written and published on CPAN.
+There were plenty of plugins being written and published on CPAN.

 Now, it was probably around 2013 when the Dancer's development team decided to rewrite it to make it better.
 The problem was that plugins